The Comancheros (film): Plot

 In pre-Civil War New Orleans, rogue gambler Paul Regret kills Emil Bouvier, the son of a Louisiana judge, in a duel.
 Regret maintains that he only intended to wound Bouvier (who demanded the duel) in the arm, but Bouvier sidestepped at the last moment.
 After learning that Bouvier's father will demand his hanging, Regret flees the state for the Republic of Texas, but remains wanted for extradition.

 After a tryst with a mysterious lady, Pilar Graile, on his way to Texas, Regret is captured by Texas Ranger Captain Jake Cutter, who refuses his offer of a bribe and thwarts his attempts to break free.
 However, after witnessing Cutter's former homestead burned to the ground by a group of Comanche Indians, Regret successfully knocks Cutter out and escapes.
-Cutter returns to his post in embarrassment, but soon resumes his main task: pursuing a gang of outlaw “Comancheros,” who he suspects are illegally supplying guns and whiskey to the Comanche to make money and keep the frontier in a constant state of violence.
+Cutter returns to his post in embarrassment, but soon resumes his main task, pursuing a gang of outlaw "Comancheros", whom he suspects are illegally supplying guns and whiskey to the Comanche to make money and keep the frontier in a constant state of violence.

 The Rangers have arrested a recent ex-convict named McBain, caught with a wagonload of stolen guns likely destined for Comanche territory.
-Reasoning that the Comancheros had not actually met McBain and could not identify him, Cutter goes to the rendezvous point as “McBain,” where he meets Comanchero smuggler Tully Crow.
+Reasoning that the Comancheros had not actually met McBain and could not identify him, Cutter goes to the rendezvous point as "McBain", where he meets Comanchero smuggler Tully Crow.
 The two men form an uneasy partnership.
 That night, while playing cards, Cutter unexpectedly runs into Regret, who hides their previous interaction.
 However, Crow spots their connection and assumes that they are attempting to cheat him, forcing Cutter to kill him in self-defense.